open-telemetry/opentelemetry-php/user-integration-guide/symfony-integration.md

 ## Step 2 - Require and Test Symfony Dependencies

-We will be adding dependencies to make our development easy.
-First is the [Symfony maker bundle](https://symfony.com/doc/current/bundles/SymfonyMakerBundle/index.html) to help us create boilerplate code easily.
-We can require this by running `composer require symfony/maker-bundle --dev`.

  To define our routes within our controller methods, let's require the Doctrine annotation library by running the command `composer require doctrine/annotations`.

 We can test that routes defined within Controllers work by creating a `HelloController.php` file within the `src\Controller` folder as follows: